Neeraj1213/referral-bot-morningBrew/README.md

   - Go to the "Filters and Blocked Addresses" tab in the settings of your Gmail account.
   - Click on "Import Filters", and choose the "emailFilters.xml" file
   - You should know how to do the rest from here... just click import and stuff lol

-# About
-This is a single-purpose bot to gain you a lot of referrals on Morning Brew.
-When you get enough referrals, it can be exchanged for free merchandise from Morning Brew, including notebooks, water bottles, shirts, and more.

-The program uses ChromeDriver and Selenium to automate the action of gaining referrals.
-It exploits the "Gmail Dot Trick" to generate tons of email addresses that Morning Brew thinks are different, but are all sent to your single inbox.

 # Overview of Features
 - Generates email addresses using your main address